-I try to keep walking and keep moving around to loosen up my back.
-This prevents my muscles in my lower back from tightening and locking up.
-Try not to tense up too much either, as this will signal to your body that something is wrong and your muscles may tighten up, trying to protect you.
-You want to keep your muscles moving and work to maintain the mobility in your lower back.
+I try to keep walking and moving around to loosen up my back.
+This prevents the muscles in my lower back from tightening and locking up.
+Try not to tense up too much either, as this will signal to your body that something is wrong, and your muscles may tighten up, trying to protect you.
+You want to keep your muscles moving and work to maintain mobility in your lower back.
 Avoid any movements that cause sharp or hot pain, but try to move gently, even if it is uncomfortable.

 I try to do deep breathing.
-While I am doing that deep belly breathing, I try to focus on relaxing my muscles in my lower back.
-You can do this from lying down to start.
+While doing that deep belly breathing, I try to focus on relaxing the muscles in my lower back.
+You can do this from lying down to starting.
 While lying comfortably on your back, start to notice your breath.
 Notice what the sensations of your inhale and exhale feel like.
-Once you start feeling relaxed, begin to welcome your breath lower into your belly.
-Gently breathe into your low belly, feeling your belly expand up like a balloon, and then back down as you exhale.
+Once you start feeling relaxed, welcome your breath lower into your belly.
+Gently breathe into your low belly, feeling your belly expand like a balloon and then back down as you exhale.
 Each time you exhale, imagine releasing the tension from your lower back.
-You can practice this type of breathing anytime, anywhere and in any position.
+You can practice this breathing anytime, anywhere, and in any position.
 This is a great way to relieve stress in any situation.

-When I am not upright or when I need to bend and reach for something, I try to remind myself to activate those deep core muscles and pelvic floor muscles.
+When I am not upright or need to bend and reach for something, I try to remind myself to activate those deep core and pelvic floor muscles.
 Through this, I will be able to relearn the firing pattern of activating those deep muscles to stabilize my back.
-Often, back pain is the result of muscle imbalances, such as a weak core.
-You need a strong core to stablize your spine, and when the core is weak or not firing properly, you can tweak your back.
-Once you have recovered from your low back pain to the point where you can exercise, make sure to prioritize work on your core, especially the deep core muscles.
+Back pain often results from muscle imbalances, such as a weak core.
+You need a strong core to stabilize your spine, and when the core is weak or not firing properly, you can tweak your back.
+Once you have recovered from your low back pain to the point where you can exercise, prioritize work on your core, especially the deep core muscles.

 I focus on the pain side of things.
-There are a number of things that I do in getting my mobility back when my back flares up.
+I do several things to regain mobility when my back flares up.
 Give the tips in this article a go, and let me know how you feel.

-I’ll have another video for you very soon on how to increase and improve mobility after a back flare up.
-If you are a fitness professional, make sure to swing by ExercisesForInjuries.com and get your Shoulder Injury Guide.
-You just need to leave your name and email address and then I’ll send you the guide right away.
+I’ll have another video for you soon on increasing and improving mobility after a back flare-up.
+If you are a fitness professional, swing by ExercisesForInjuries.com and get your Shoulder Injury Guide.
+You need to leave your name and email address, and I’ll send you the guide immediately.

 Rick Kaselj, MS

-If you are suffering from any kind of back discomfort and want to eliminate the pain permanently, then click here to check out the Low Back Pain Solved program.
+If you are suffering from back discomfort and want to eliminate the pain permanently, click here to check out the Low Back Pain Solved program.